uncoil/eslint-config-uncoil/README.md

 This package contains an extended version of the eslint-config-airbnb ESLint rules.
 It requires `eslint`, `eslint-config-airbnb`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.

+## Steps to install

-1. Ensure packages are installed with correct version numbers by running:
+1. Ensure packages are installed with correct version numbers (see below).
+1. If your project uses yarn, run `yarn` to update your yarn.lock for the new packages.
+1. Add `"extends": "strawhouse"` to your .eslintrc.

+The following command will install the correct versions of the required packages:

 ```
 (